 Is Leaf Color an Indication of Potency?

-By far the easiest and most effective way to check potency of a cannabis plant is to asses the trichomes once the plant is close to harvest.
-Although this wont tell you how much THC a plant contains, it will tell you when to harvest for optimum potency.
+By far the easiest and most effective way to check potency of a cannabis plant is to assess the trichomes once the plant is close to harvest.
+Although this won't tell you how much THC a plant contains, it will tell you when to harvest for optimum potency.

 The study showed that most cultivars with higher THC percentages tended to have fatter, shorter leaflets.
 Strains with a heavier CBD percentage usually presented with the more classic Sativa-shaped leaf growth, and those with a more even balanced split of both THC and CBD had leaf growth with medium-width fingers.